Dhruv-Pahwa/Hand-Gesture-volume-control/README.md

-🚀 Excited to share my latest project: a Hand Gesture Volume Controller using Python, OpenCV, and MediaPipe! 🤚🎶
+🚀 Excited to share my latest project: a Hand Gesture Volume Controller using Python, OpenCV, and MediaPipe!🤚🎶

 This innovative project leverages real-time hand tracking and gesture recognition to adjust system volume seamlessly.
 By detecting the distance between the thumb and index finger, the volume can be controlled intuitively and contactlessly.